orangemn6/docs/content/school/biology/Formation of Acetyl-CoA.md

 *   From two 3- carbon molecules to now two 2-carbon molecules.

 *   The extra carbons leave the cell in the form of CO2.
-Once again, two molecules of NADH are also produced for each glucose you started with.
+Once again, two molecules of NADH are also produced for each [[Glucose]] you started with.

 *   This process of turning pyruvic acid into acetyl-CoA is catalyzed by an enzyme complex called the pyruvate dehydrogenase complex (PDC).